-The only problem I had with riding the Elsinore to commute was that it didn’t seem to be as fast on the street as it did on the trails which made it not quite as much fun.
+The only problem I had with riding the Elsinore to get around was that it didn’t seem to be as fast on the street as it did on the trails which made it not quite as much fun.
 I thought about getting a street bike, but I couldn’t afford to just go out and buy one.
 I was married at the time and I wasn’t completely in charge of the money, which it turned out much later was probably for the best.
 What I was in charge of was what I did in my garage after work and on weekends, which at that time was body work and painting cars.

-I did a complete paint job on a silver Buick Regal T-Type, which was going to pay for our new kitchen table and chairs and pay off a few odds and ends bills, loans and fines.
-The guy who owned the Buick was going to Sturgis on the Electra Glide he just bought and wondered if we could make a deal that didn’t involve cash for the paint job since he was a little short on cash.
+I did a complete paint job on a silver Buick Regal T-Type, which was going to pay for our new kitchen table and chairs and pay off a few bills, small personal loans and fines.
+The guy who owned the Buick was going to Sturgis on the Electra Glide he just bought and wondered if we could make a deal that didn’t involve cash for the paint job since he was a little short.
 He had a ’76 Triumph Bonneville that only had a few thousand miles on it.
-He offered the bike in trade for the paint job.
+He offered the bike and a hundred dollars to cover paint and materials in trade for the paint job.

 I told my wife that the guy just found out that he was going to have a kid and asked if I’d take the bike instead of cash for the paint job.

-My wife said we could eat off the card table for a few more months because, you know, it was for a baby, but that I had better get cash on the next job, etcetera.
+She said we could eat off the card table for a few more months because, you know, it was for a baby, but that I had better get cash on the next job, etcetera.
 That turned out to be a little white lie that I would regret not remembering.
-I rode the bike around for a week while I finished the paint job and just had to have it.
-I finished the car and took the deal.
+I rode the Triumph around for a week while I finished the paint job and decided that I just had to have it.
+I took the deal.

 I had some trouble keeping the Triumph reliable.
 It nearly always started with one kick if I tickled the carbs just right and didn’t use the choke.
 I had to charge the battery every few weeks for some reason which nobody was ever able to figure out.
-I got to know Pete, the guy who traded it to me, pretty well because he seemed to know a lot about bikes in general and it turned out that he worked on my bike a lot before he bought his Harley.
+I got to know Dave, the guy who traded it to me, pretty well because he seemed to know a lot about bikes in general and it turned out that he worked on my bike a lot before he bought his Harley.
 We got to be friends.
 We went to swap meets together to find parts to improve our bikes, which is where most of my side money went for about a year.
 Which is how the more complicated bike and the complicated way I came to own it caused my marriage to become too complicated to maintain.
 Things began to fall apart seriously all in one afternoon.